Dubz/unifi-utils/README.md

 ## update_ssl.sh
 * This will run all update_ssl\*.sh scripts
-* Recommended cron run: 5 minutes after certbot runs, on every hour (or your own preference)
+* Recommended cron run: 5 minutes after certbot runs (usually every 12 hours)
   * This will only take action if the certs installed are not matching

 ## update_ssl_controller.sh